-The WFD compliance assessment has informed SEA findings against the water topic objectives, and has identified uncertain impacts associated with multiple WFD water bodies in relation to four schemes within the preferred plan: R8b Sherwood Sandstone and Magnesian Limestone Boreholes Option 2, R8g Sherwood Sandstone Boreholes support to North Yorkshire, R13 East Yorkshire Groundwater Option 2, and DV7a(vi) Tees to York Pipeline Option 3.
+The WFD compliance assessment has informed SEA findings against the water topic objectives, and has identified potential non-compliance in relation to three options associated with one WFD water body; R3a, R3 and DV8B.
+The potential WFD compliance issue has been identified following an AMP7 WINEP investigation undertaken by Yorkshire Water.
+The risk of deterioration as a result of flow reductions, and potential for exacerbated dissolved oxygen sags, is considered to be significantly reduced if Yorkshire Water continue their commitment to making improvements to storm overflow discharges through the WINEP to meet obligations of the Environment Act.
+However, it is important to note that Yorkshire Water are still in consultation with the Environment Agency over the closure of the investigation.
+The WFD compliance assessment also concluded further uncertain impacts associated with multiple WFD water bodies in relation to three schemes within the preferred plan: R8g Sherwood Sandstone Boreholes support to North Yorkshire, R13 East Yorkshire Groundwater Option 2 and R91 New internal transfer to North Yorkshire WTW.
 Further investigations will need to be carried out to confirm these impacts before the schemes could be implemented.
-East Yorkshire Groundwater Option 2 will be within any constraints imposed following Water Industry National Environment Programme (WINEP) investigations.
+R13 East Yorkshire Groundwater Option 2 will be within any constraints imposed following Water Industry National Environment Programme (WINEP) investigations.
 Further details are provided within the WFD compliance assessment report which accompanies this Environmental Report.

-Implementation of the four options above, as well as options R37b(ii) River Aire Abstraction Option 4 and DV3 South Yorkshire GW, will be dependent on meeting Environment Agency licensing requirements.
+Implementation of the options above, as well as options R37b(ii) River Aire Abstraction Option 4 and DV3 South Yorkshire GW, will be dependent on meeting Environment Agency licensing requirements.